Vladislav199425/rsschool-cv/cv.md

-What should a Junior Developer Resume contain?

-!
-Important: write your Resume in English if you can, if possible
 # My resume Junior Developer

-  Vokhmianin Vladislav
+##  Vokhmianin Vladislav
+about me
+I'm 25
+I live in Russia in Nizhny Novgorod
+I'm Junior Developer
   ***
 1. First Name, Last Name (real ones)
   Contact:
-  *mail vladislav@gmail.com
+  * mail vladislav@gmail.com
-  *vk [ my profil][1]
+  * vk [my profil][1]
   [1]: https://vk.com/id72448498 (link to vk)
-2. Contact Info (add several ways to contact you)
   # *My goal*
   I wanna become to good programmist.
- I don’t want to leave work with the thought "Fuh, another day of my life has passed spent on an unloved business."
+ I don’t want to leave work with the _thought_ "Fuh, another day of my life has passed spent on an unloved business."
 When I started to study programming, the main idea was - there are big salaries in this profession, you need to master this profession.
 But in the learning process, I realized that I like to learn Js, Html, CSS - it’s really interesting, you don’t force yourself, you just come in and make a website / study the framework or do codewars.
 I understand that you won’t become a programmer on the fingertips and that’s why I’m ready to go through all the tests to become a Js developer